BZoennchen/supercollider-book/_build/html/_sources/chapters/sounddesign/am.md

 )
 ```

-If the ratio is an integer we get a harmonic relationship but this is a special case!
+We get a harmonic relationship if the ratio is an integer, but this is a special case!
-In general the relationship is inharmonic and we increase the inharmonicity we use a ratio which is far away from a whole number!
+In general, the relationship is inharmonic, and we increase the inharmonicity if we use a ratio far away from a whole number!

 Remember the frequencies the signal has are $(1 \pm r) \cdot f_\text{car}$ and $f_\text{car}$.
 So the coefficients in order they are: